geojupyter/geojupyter.org/blog/20241030-kickoff/index.md

   - "Meeting notes"
 ---

-The first meeting for DSE's GeoJupyter project.
+The first meeting for the GeoJupyter project.

 ## Participants